What Coffee Beans Does Starbucks Use for Espresso? (2026 Guide)

 Absolutely!
 Starbucks deals with a various type of espresso beans, together with:

-• Starbucks Espresso Roast: The famous dark roast, is included frequently in their espresso delights.
+• Starbucks Espresso Roast: The famous dark roast, is included often in their espresso delights.

 • Starbucks Blonde Espresso Roast: Fully refined and milder espresso roast mixed with a touch of sweet zesty accents.